adriansinger87/adriansinger87.github.io/_posts/2019-08-11-api-documentation.md

 I <span class="attention">strongly recommend</span> that you as a programmer keep your code documentation up-to-date wheather you serve it to the outer world or not.
 Try it at least <i class="mdi mdi-emoticon-outline" style="font-size: inherit"></i>.

 The reason should be obvoius, but to be clear: It is one of the more importent duties as developer to have a consistent documentation, especially when you write code for professional apps.
 And your team members will thank you!

----

-Writing this post was supported with music from [Frog Leap Studios - Hurt (cover by Leo Moracchioli)](https://youtu.be/JoeCmeD_6Pw).

-Have a nice day!